-Last week, the Trump Administration announced its intent to slash refugee admissions to a new, devastating low of only 18,000.
+In October, the Trump Administration announced its decision to slash refugee admissions to a new, devastating low of only 18,000.

 For nearly four decades, the U.S. has welcomed an average of 95,000 refugees each year—refugees like myself, uprooted by violence and persecution with no choice but to flee our homelands in search of safety and opportunity.